TasRail is setting new standards for freight logistics in Tasmania.

 With an upgraded, fit-for-purpose rail freight network, TasRail is one of the largest transport service providers in Tasmania, connecting industry and commerce to major shipping ports and freight hubs across the State.

 TasRail specialises in handling and hauling a range of commodities, from containerised freight to bulk and dangerous goods.
+It also offers key services and unloading and loading facilities at several locations across the State.

 As the owner and operator of Tasmania's only open access minerals Shiploader and bulk handling service, TasRail is also able to integrate its operations with industry, offering 'pit to port' solutions by transporting bulk commodities direct from mine to market.